timwfitnum/Validus-MemeGen/README.md

 Given no errors occur, you should be redirected to a browser pop-up where the project. is being run.
-If you are not redirect, you should find the project running on http://localhost:3000/
+If you are not redirected, you should find the project running in the browser on http://localhost:3000/

 ## Task at Hand:
 Make a meme generator using **React** as the frontend framework and anything for the backend.